Masquerade-Circus/micro-ex-router/README.md

 server.listen(3000, () => console.log('Micro listening on port 3000'));
 ```
 * Note that not all express plugins will work with this router.
 Express modify the request object adding more properties that other plugins may use.
-So, if the plugin use this properties then it will not work with `micro-ex-router`
+So, if the plugin use this properties then it will not work with `micro-ex-router`.

-## Features

-- [X] Default returned responses.
-- [X] Parametrized routes.
-- [X] Parse body by default
-- [X] Parse query by default
-- [X] "Use" middlewares.
-- [X] Arrays of middlewares.
-- [X] "Use" middlewares for each method.
-- [X] Mix single middlewares and array of middlewares.
-- [ ] Use of subrouters.

 ## Available methods